Free-energy estimates from nonequilibrium trajectories under varying-temperature protocols: Introduction

 In this paper we consider a variant of \eq{jarz} that applies to protocols whose temperature can vary with time.
-Such variants have been derived within the framework of Hamiltonian dynamics\c{williams2008nonequilibrium,chelli2009nonequilibrium} or Markovian dynamics specific to the Ising model\c{chatelain2007temperature}.
+Such variants have been derived within the framework of Hamiltonian dynamics\c{williams2008nonequilibrium,chelli2009nonequilibrium,jarzynski1999microscopic} or Markovian dynamics specific to the Ising model\c{chatelain2007temperature}.
 We follow \cc{crooks1998nonequilibrium} and consider a general Markovian dynamics satisfying detailed balance.
 If we consider the protocol to involve a set of time-varying control parameters {\em and} a time-varying reciprocal temperature $\beta(t)$, with the latter starting and ending at a value $\beta$~\footnote{$\beta$ with no time argument or subscript denotes the fixed reciprocal temperature at the start and end of the trajectory: we want to estimate the value $\beta \Delta F$ appearing in \eq{jarz} by allowing the system at {\em intermediate} times to have a value $\beta(t)$ that may be different to the end-point value $\beta$.}, then \eq{jarz} is replaced by \beq \av{\e^{-\Omega}}=\e^{-\beta \Delta F}. \eeq Here $\Omega \equiv \beta W+\beta Q - \Sigma$, where $Q$ is the heat exchanged with the bath and $-\Sigma$ is the path entropy produced by the trajectory (the instantaneous change of heat divided by the instantaneous temperature, summed over the trajectory).
 The quantity $\Omega-\beta \Delta F$ is the total entropy production~\footnote{\eqq{jmod} can be considered a special case -- one where the temperatures at the trajectory endpoints are equal -- of a varying-temperature version of the entropy-production fluctuation theorem\c{evans2002fluctuation,seifert2012stochastic}}.

-The angle brackets in \eq{jmod} denote an average over nonequilibrium trajectories that start in equilibrium at temperature $\beta^{-1}$, that finish at the same temperature (not necessarily in equilibrium), and that otherwise involve an arbitrary change of temperature and other control parameters.
+The angle brackets in \eq{jmod} denote an average over nonequilibrium trajectories that start in equilibrium at temperature $\beta^{-1}$, that finish at the same temperature (not necessarily in equilibrium), and that otherwise involve an arbitrary change of temperature and other control parameters~\footnote{Very rapid temperature variation may drive the thermal bath out of equilibrium, in which case temperature is not a well-defined quantity\c{brey1990generalized}; the derivation assumes that the thermal bath remains in equilibrium.}. \bb{Similar results have been derived for Hamiltonian dynamics: \eqq{jmod} is equivalent to Eq.
+(9) of~\cc{jarzynski1999microscopic} (verified experimentally in \cc{rademacher2022nonequilibrium}) upon applying the first law of thermodynamics to that result and setting the start- and end temperatures equal.}